alephdata/aleph/contrib/helm/README.md

 ## Configurations

-The umbrella chart is in `charts/aleph` directory.
+The chart is in `charts/aleph` directory.
 It's configuration options are listed in its [README](charts/aleph/README.md)

 ## Releases

-Packaged helm charts are released as tar archives.
-They are listed [here](https://github.com/alephdata/aleph/releases)
+The charts are released into the helm repo located at [https://aleph-helm-charts.storage.googleapis.com/](https://aleph-helm-charts.storage.googleapis.com/)

 ## Pre and Post-Installation Steps